Image by fotoVoyager Getty Images

 Tokyo's history museum documents the city's transformation from tidal flatlands to feudal capital to modern metropolis via detailed scale recreations of townscapes, villas and tenement homes, plus artefacts such as ukiyo-e (woodblock prints) and old maps.
-Reopened in March 2018 after a renovation, the museum also has interactive displays, multilingual touch-screen panels, and audio guides.
+Reopened in March 2018 after a renovation, the museum also has interactive displays, multilingual touch-screen panels and audio guides.
 Still, the best way to tour the museum is with one of the gracious English-speaking volunteer guides, who can really bring the history to life.

-The museum is 62m tall – the same as height as the 17th-century keep at Edo-jō, the castle of the shogun – and the design, by Kiyonori Kikutake, is… something.
+The museum is 62m tall – the same height as the 17th-century keep at Edo-jō, the castle of the shogun – and the design, by Kiyonori Kikutake, is… something.
 The architect intended the structure to resemble a traditional raised-floor building in geometric abstraction.
 In reality, it looks a bit like an enormous concrete alien, in the style of the sprites from the video game Space Invaders.